Leask/BRICKS/README.md

 * In order to collect all the domains blocked by the GFW with the contributers all over the internet.

-* To learn how huge the restrictions is, in the Chinese internet.
+* To study how huge the restrictions are, in the Chinese internet.

-* To log the datas about this terrifying digital Berlin Wall as much as possible.
+* To log the data about this terrifying digital Berlin Wall as much as possible.

 * Help you to walkaround the GFW with a proxy server.